kweic/AB_order_system/README.md

 # AB_order_system
 My ordering system for Airbrush Shop

-A personal portfolio project to develop a touch screen application for ordering at my employer's Airbrush Apparel shop.
+A personal portfolio project to develop an application for touch screen terminal for ordering at my employer's Airbrush Apparel shop.

 Will also keep statistics of orders and activity.
  - views